 If you’ve been considering a Roth IRA as part of your retirement investment portfolio, now’s the time to start one.

-With tax-free growth and tax-free withdrawal opportunities, Roth IRAs can offer strategic benefits throughout retirement and provide the investment flexibility to help you achieve other financial goals along the way.
+With tax-free growth and tax-free withdrawal opportunities, Roth IRAs provide the investment flexibility to help you achieve both retirement goals and other financial goals.

 Here’s more on why a Roth should be part of your retirement investment mix:

-Some investors use the liberal withdrawal rules of a Roth IRA to build emergency savings, knowing that as long as their contributions are invested in a money market or cash-equivalent account, the funds are easily accessible and available penalty-free.
+Although it’s not a great long-term investment strategy, you always can access the money you’ve contributed.
+Because of this fact, some investors use a Roth IRA as an emergency savings fund, knowing that as long as their contributions are invested in a money market or cash-equivalent account, the funds are easily accessible and available penalty-free.

-3. Contribute as long as you’re working, regardless of age
+3. You can contribute as long as you’re working, regardless of age

-Minimum distributions do apply to heirs.
+Minimum distributions do apply to heirs who are not spouses.
 If you’re considering making your Roth IRA a significant part of your estate, consult an attorney or investment adviser for details on how a Roth inheritance might affect your survivors’ taxes.

 The biggest and best benefit of a Roth IRA is hidden in plain sight — namely, the ability to choose whether you take your income in retirement tax-free or taxed.

 It’s important to note that not everyone qualifies to invest in a Roth IRA, and for those who do, there are annual contribution limits.
-For 2015, the upper income limit for single filers to make a full contribution is $116,000.
-As income increases, the amount that can be contributed diminishes, and goes to zero at an income of $131,000.
-For couples who file jointly, the income limit is $183,000 for a full contribution, with an upper limit of $193,000 for a partial one.
+For 2016, the upper income limit for single filers to make a full contribution is $117,000.
+As income increases, the amount that can be contributed diminishes and goes to zero at an income of $132,000.
+For couples who file jointly, the income limit is $184,000 for a full contribution, with an upper limit of $194,000 for a partial one.

 If you exceed those income limits, you can’t contribute new money to a Roth IRA, but you are allowed to convert money from an existing traditional IRA or other qualified plan to a Roth.